fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 2. Assessment of the assumptions of the simple linear regression model.

 Both these components rely on the use of *residuals*.
-Recall that our model is characterised by a line, which predicts a value for the outcome variable for each value of the explanatory variable.
+Recall that our model is characterized by a line, which predicts a value for the outcome variable for each value of the explanatory variable.
 The *difference* between an observed outcome and a predicted outcome is a residual.
 Therefore, our model has as many residuals as the number of observations used in fitting the model.